15 Short Inspirational Stories with a Moral [Motivational stories]

 Looking for some short inspirational stories with a moral message to motivate you in life?
 Check out these 15 awesome motivational stories.

-Inspiration can come from all sorts of sources.
+Inspiration can come from many sources.

-Seeing somebody accomplish something extraordinary, defy the odds, or overcome adversity can do the same.
+A song on the radio might spur you into action.
+Seeing someone accomplish something extraordinary, defy the odds, or overcome adversity can do the same.
+Sometimes, all it takes is a simple inspirational quote.

 Short motivational stories.

-Are you on the hunt for some of the best short inspirational stories with a moral message behind them?
+On the hunt for some of the best short inspirational stories with a moral message?
+Keep reading for 15 of my favourites!

 storyaboutmotivation2-2495220